 This explanation is not without its troublesome parts.
 Check out what it does to the circle at the very top of the grid.

 In the first example, the circle at the very top was turned from outline to white.
 In the second, it turned from outline to black.
 What is the logic behind this?

 It’s possible to solve all the puzzles of Hello Quantum without understanding this effect.
 But if you want to become a quantum programmer, you’d probably like to know what is going on.
 So we are going to give you the opportunity to find out for yourself!

 The only reason this effect doesn’t seem to make much sense is that the grid is not quite big enough.
 The eight circles don’t fully describe a pair of qubits.
 For a complete description, we need to add another possible question.
-On the Quantum Experience, this question can be done with the following gates.
+On the Quantum Composer, this question can be done with the following gates.

 To keep track of what answers it will give, we need to add another circle to our description of each qubit.

 Here the new circle is in the middle, and has been coloured a bit differently to highlight it.

 To describe the possible outcomes of the middle circle, and all their possible agreements and disagreements with each other and the other questions, we need a grid with 15 circles.

 With these, you can solve the mystery of the